Thea Slatyer: International career

 After making her debut for Australia in 2002 in Vancouver, Canada, Slatyer earned a total of 51 caps playing for the Matildas, scoring three times.
 Slatyer debuted as a young Matilda in 2002, and represented Australia in the inaugural FIFA U19 World cup in Canada.
 After making selection in the 2003 World Cup team, Slatyer tore her ACL in a pre World Cup tour in Sendai Japan, ending World Cup participation.
 Slatyer returned to the Matildas and was selected in the 20-player 2004 Australian Olympic Team, competing in Athens.

-In June 2011, Slatyer was on the cover of the Australian FourFourTwo Magazine along with fellow Matilda's Melissa Barbieri, Sam Kerr, Kyah Simon and Sarah Walsh.
+In June 2011, Slatyer was on the cover of the Australian FourFourTwo magazine along with fellow Matildas Melissa Barbieri, Sam Kerr, Kyah Simon and Sarah Walsh.

 Working life

-Thea is a NSW volunteer fire fighter, and previously worked as a sound engineer and DJ around Sydney.
+Slatyer is a NSW volunteer fire fighter, and previously worked as a sound engineer and DJ around Sydney.
 She continued her career as a mounted security patrol for the ATC, a bodyguard and security detail for various celebrities/prominent figures, and is a black belt in martial arts.

-Thea currently works as an integrity inspection engineer in the marine, aerospace and energy sectors.
+Slatyer currently works as an integrity inspection engineer in the marine, aerospace and energy sectors.